Don’t Let Your Home Go Up in Smoke

 Wildfires are a little harder to avoid than house fires, but you can still reduce their potential for damage.
 First, fireproof your home in whatever way you are capable.
+Do you need help with fire insurance in Murfreesboro?
 New homes can often be built with materials or techniques that are fire-resistant.
 For example, roofs with a steeper pitch are more resilient to floating embers that can ignite the roof.
 Building with materials like stone or brick can prevent a fire from starting or spreading.
 You can also use landscaping to protect your home, and the strategic spacing of shrubs and trees helps to reduce fuel for a wildfire.
 Finally, using gravel walkways and driveways can create a “fuel break,” which is an absence of fire fuel, giving your home even more protection.
 Learn more at Firewise.

 Insurance Protection Against House and Wildfire

 Do you know what your insurance covers?
 Homeowners insurance typically includes fire coverage, but you need to make sure you have enough and the right coverages in the event the unthinkable happens.
 Ask yourself if you and your family’s needs will be covered while you rebuild in the case of a fire.
 See our blog, 10 Things to Ask About Your Homeowners Insurance, to learn more.
 Don’t Let Your Home Go Up in Smoke.